2021 French Open men's singles draw, results - Tennis -

-Rafael Nadal tied Roger Federer‘s men’s Grand Slam singles titles record at the 2020 French Open.
-He can break it this year.
+Djokovic gets Stefanos Tsitsipas in the French Open final, looking to become the first man in the Open Era to win all four majors twice.
+He can also get to 19 career Grand Slam singles titles, one shy of the record shared by Nadal and Roger Federer.

-Nadal, seeded third, goes for a record-extending 14th Roland Garros crown, and a 21st major title overall to overtake his longtime Swiss rival.
+Nadal, seeded third, was going for a record-extending 14th Roland Garros crown, and a 21st major title overall to overtake his longtime Swiss rival.
+But Djokovic took him out in four sets in the semifinals.

-The 34-year-old Nadal didn’t catch a break in the draw, however.
-He’s seeded third and gets top-ranked Novak Djokovic in the semifinals.

-However, the biggest threat may be fifth seed Stefanos Tsitsipas, who is in the other half.
-The Greek Tsitsipas beat Nadal at the Australian Open, pushed the Spaniard to three sets in a clay-court final in Barcelona last month and won the Monte Carlo Masters before that.
+The Greek Tsitsipas is a formidable opponent.
+He beat Nadal at the Australian Open, pushed the Spaniard to three sets in a clay-court final in Barcelona last month and won the Monte Carlo Masters before that.

 Federer, seeded eighth, withdrew after a third-round win to focus on Wimbledon prep.
 The 39-year-old was pleased to double his match count over the last 16 months following a break for two knee surgeries.